StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 - An existing Hive table is deleted by using the DROP statement, and a new Hive table with the same name as the deleted Hive table is created.
 - You have specified `"enable_cache_list_names" = "true"` in `PROPERTIES` at the creation of your Hive catalog, and you want to query new partitions that you just created on your Hive cluster.

+  > **NOTE**
+  >
+  > From v2.5.5 onwards, StarRocks provides the periodic Hive metadata cache refresh feature.
+For more information, see the below "Periodically refresh Hive metadata cache" section of this topic.
+After you enable this feature, StarRocks refreshes your Hive metadata cache every 10 minutes by default.
+Therefore, manual updates are not needed in most cases.
+You need to perform a manual update only when you want to query new partitions immediately after the new partitions are created on your Hive cluster.

 Note that the REFRESH EXTERNAL TABLE refreshes only the tables and partitions cached in your FEs.

 ### Automatic incremental update